In this post, I want to share my recommendations for resources that can help you get your coaching business started.

 When coaching our clients, we have multiple ways we could go about it.

-I was just in a discussion on Facebook where one coach asked the other coaches how they ran their enrollment conversations — phone or video conferencing.
+I saw a discussion on Facebook where one coach asked the other coaches how they ran their enrollment conversations — phone or video conferencing.
 The answers were about half and half with video conferencing taking a slight lead.

 The reasons were incredibly varied — from “I can get in touch with my intuition more if I just listen” to “I run them through a visual process so I need to share my screen.”